Jul 132023

 “The road, or trail, around the lake was very rough and narrow, and evidently was used only for burros and oxen.
 It certainly could not have been used for any vehicle.”
 Stanley did not have time to stop in Ajijic as he rode along the track that skirted the lake, from village to village, to stay overnight in Jocotepec.
 He did remark, however, on the many groves of papaya, and mangoes, fields of corn, and small plots of beans and garbanzas (chickpeas) that he saw near Ajijic, and the number of campesinos who were cultivating their plots with animal-drawn wooden ploughs.”
 [2]

-We will look more closely at selected portions of Stanley’s trip in later posts.
+We look more closely at selected portions of Stanley’s trip in two further posts:

 But just who was Leo Stanley?
 Born in Oregon, Stanley was raised in San Luis Obispo County, California.
 He was awarded his bachelor’s degree at Stanford University in 1903, and during later studies at Cooper Medical College, he served his residency at San Quentin State Prison.
 In 1913, he was appointed the prison’s Chief Physician and Surgeon, a position he held —with the exception of the war years— until 1951.
 Stanley’s experiments on prisoners at San Quentin, especially those involving testicular transplants, were highly controversial and attracted national media attention.
 [3]